-- a.
-Upon receiving notice from the Union of an Individual Provider's authorization, the State, as pay agent and in conformance with applicable State and Federal laws and regulations, shall commence, as soon as practicable, but in no case later than 30 days after receiving such notice and submission of a timesheet for payment, deduction of union dues and initiation fees from the Individual Provider's wages and shall remit such amounts to the Union.
+a.
+Upon receipt by the State, as pay agent and in conformance with applicable State and Federal laws and regulations, of written authorization from the Individual Provider, union dues and initiation fees shall be deducted from the Individual Provider's wages and remitted to the Union.
 The Union shall advise the State of any increases in dues or other approved deductions in writing at least fifteen (15) days prior to its effective date.
 The State shall continue to make such deductions, except where the authorization is revoked by the Individual Provider in accordance with Section 6 below.

-The Union shall ensure that information provided for the remittance of such deductions is accurate and shall provide notice to the State of any discrepancies in a timely manner. - b.
-Upon receiving notice from the Union of an Individual Provider's authorization, the State, as pay agent and in conformance with applicable State and Federal laws and regulations, shall commence, as soon as practicable, but in no case later than 30 days after receiving such notice and submission of a timesheet for payment, deduction of contributions to PowerPAC, or entities for which payments could be authorized pursuant to the Section 4 of the State Salary and Annuity Withholding Act (5 ILCS 365/1 et seq.), in an amount specified by the Individual Provider on the authorization from payments made to the Individual Provider and shall remit such amounts to the designated entity.
+b.
+Upon receipt by the State of written authorization (supplied by the Union) from the Individual Providers, contributions to PowerPAC, or entities for which payments could be authorized pursuant to the Section 4 of the State Salary and Annuity Withholding Act (5 ILCS 365/1 et seq.), in an amount specified by the Individual Provider on the authorization card shall be deducted by the State, as pay agent, from payments made to the Individual Provider and remitted to the designated entity.
 The State, as pay agent, shall continue to make such deductions, except where the authorization is revoked by the Individual Provider in accordance with Section 6 below.
-The Union shall ensure that information provided for the remittance of such deductions is accurate and shall provide notice to the State of any discrepancies in a timely manner. - c.
-An Individual Provider who has previously authorized payroll deductions pursuant to prior agreements between the State and the Union shall continue to have such deductions made and shall not be required to re-authorize such deductions unless the Individual Provider has specifically authorized revocation of deductions in accordance with Section d.
-The State shall accept and honor verification of authorizations for payroll deductions of Union dues, initiation fees, or other contributions evidenced by electronic or written communications from the Union, and such authorizations may be evidenced by electronic signature of the Individual Provider.

-6 below or the Individual Provider has been off the payroll for twelve (12) months and the Union fails to provide notice of the most recent payroll deduction authorization.
+c.
+A Individual Provider who has previously authorized payroll deductions pursuant to prior agreements between the State and the Union shall continue to have such deductions made and shall not be required to re-authorize such deductions unless the Individual Provider has specifically authorized revocation of deductions in accordance with Section 6 below or the Individual Provider has been off the payroll for twelve (12) months and the Union fails to provide a copy of the most recent dues deduction authorization.